RJPearson94/terraform-provider-twilio/docs/data-sources/chat_channel_webhook.md

 # twilio_chat_channel_webhook Data Source

+!> This data source is deprecated.
+Programmable Chat API will reach the end of life on 25th July 2022 (except for Flex applications), please see <https://www.twilio.com/changelog/programmable-chat-end-of-life> for more information

 Use this data source to access information about an existing Programmable Chat channel webhook.
 See the [API docs](https://www.twilio.com/docs/chat/rest/channel-webhook-resource) for more information

 ~> This is a generic data source which can be used to retrieve channel webhook info regardless of the type (webhook, trigger, studio)